REGIONAL HIGH SCHOOL ATHLETIC TRAINING PROGRAM

 Expanding Services for our Student Athletes

-The needs of our youth, the recognized value of this program for the Colton School District, and the vision of the orthopaedic surgeons for a long-term sustainable program is the catalyst behind expanding the athletic training program to three additional schools.
+The needs of our youth, the recognized value of this program for the Colton School District, and the vision of the orthopedic surgeons for a long-term sustainable program is the catalyst behind expanding the athletic training program to three additional schools.

 To meet the needs of each high school, a certified athletic trainer (ATC), employed by Pullman Regional Hospital, will serve each school, assisted by up to two Washington State University athletic training students.
 Providing each school their very own ATC will empower the school to decide on game, practice, off-season training, and summer camp athletic training needs.

 “I have been taking care of athletes on the Palouse for the past 20 years.
 From elite college athletes, to weekend warriors, to pee-wee football, I have seen the standard of care progress, and I have been proud of the quality of care provided.
-The Regional High School Athletic Training Program has been a dream and top priority of our Orthopaedic Center of Excellence.
+The Regional High School Athletic Training Program has been a dream and top priority of our Orthopedic Center of Excellence.
 Seeing a full-time athletic trainer in every high school become a reality, gives our high school athletes an unsurpassed sports injury preventative and treatment experience that will set the standard for all communities.
 Having met with school boards, administrators, athletic directors, coaches and parents, I sense the terrific momentum we have going, and I hope every person connected with our athletic community will join us in this valuable endeavor.”

 “As a parent and physician, I want our children to excel.
 We are hoping to create a better environment for our children to grow and learn.
 Embedding athletic trainers in these high schools provides healthcare—free of charge—to more than 750 high school student athletes.
 It’s a wonderful service, and I am so grateful for the support we’ve already received.
 I invite you to join us.
 Imagine what we can do together as a team.”